-- Inside Delivery: Inside delivery is when a shipment is taken directly inside of a business or house.
+- Inside Delivery: Inside delivery is when a carrier takes a shipment directly inside of a business or house.
 This service is typically used when a loading dock is not available.

-- Expedited: Expedited services are used when you need a carrier to rush deliver your freight.
+- Expedited: Expedited services are used when you need a carrier to rush the transit time of your freight.

 These are just a few of the common additional LTL services.
 It is important to know that not all LTL carriers offer the same services.
 That said, it is best to consult with a 3PL like uShip to find out which less than truckload company offers the services that you need.
 Feel free to contact us for more information.

 Developed by the National Motor Freight Traffic Association (NMFTA), less than truckload freight classes standardize the pricing of freight.
 Almost every single shippable item is given an NMFC code which is then assigned to a freight class.

 There are 18 freight classes ranging from class 50 (the lowest price) to 500 (the most expensive).
 The denser the item, the lower the class.
 For example, a dense pallet of bricks would be a class 50 while a pallet of ping pong balls would be a class 500.
 You can reference the below table for more examples: